DrAtomicPanda/Blackjack/README.md

 Simple Java blackjack game with betting.
+I hate this project.